theREDspace/phaser2-flump-plugin/README.md

 # Usage
 ## Adding the plugin to Phaser 2's plugin manager
-The first step is intalling the plugin within your Phaser 2 game.
+The first step is installing the plugin within your Phaser 2 game.
 This should be one of the first things your game does once it boots up.
 Simple import the plugin and added to `Phaser.Game.plugins`.

 ```javascript
 import { FlumpPlugin } from 'phaser2-flumpplugin'; // TODO - Make this work